 Grupo Nueva S.A., formerly known as Compañía de Inversiones Suizandina S.A. and Inversiones Forestales Los Andes S.A. ("Los Andes") are each Chilean corporations.
-The principal business address of each of Grupo Nueva and Los Andes is Avenida Apoquindo No. 3650, Piso 11, Las Condes, Santiago, Chile.
-Grupo Nueva S.A. owns 99.9% of the outstanding share capital of Los Andes.
+Grupo Nueva, S.A. owns 99.9% of the outstanding share capital of Los Andes.
 Together, Grupo Nueva and Los Andes own approximately 59.5% of our outstanding share capital as of August 31, 2005.
 Grupo Nueva S.A. is a wholly owned indirect subsidiary of Inversiones VIVA Finance S.A.
 BVI (formerly known as Tigon Finance Ltd., BVI, "VIVA Finance"), a corporation organized under the laws of the British Virgin Islands.
 During the preceding three year period, Grupo Nueva S.A. and Los Andes have changed their holdings in our company on one occasion.
-On April 23, 2003, Forestal Terranova's shareholders approved a capital increase of US\$100.0 million divided into 990,897,167 shares, as adjusted to reflect the merger by incorporation of Forestal Terranova S.A. with and into Terranova S.A.
+On April 23, 2003, Forestal

+Terranova's shareholders approved a capital increase of US\$100.0 million divided into 990,897,167 shares.
 As a result of the capital increase, all Terranova's shareholders were entitled to preemptive rights to purchase shares.
 On June 27, 2003, Grupo Nueva S.A.
 Suizandina and Los Andes exercised their rights to subscribe for 63,308,873 shares and 56,165,441 shares, respectively, which was less than the total number of shares for which either company was entitled to subscribe.
 As a result, the interest of Grupo Nueva and Los Andes was reduced from approximately 42.44% and 37.65%, respectively, immediately prior to the capital increase, to 40.49% and 35.89%, respectively, immediately following the capital increase.